 There was a point in time where SSL certificates were only considered important for certain types of sites, like eCommerce shops or online bank portals that were handling sensitive client information.
 Today, however, having an SSL certificate on your site is considered a best practice, even if you’re just building a personal blog.

 Google has even started flagging sites without an SSL certificate as “not secure,” which is definitely not something you want showing up on your website.

-If you don’t have an SSL certificate installed, start with your managed WordPress hosting provider.
+If you don’t have an SSL certificate installed, start with your hosting provider.
+Many will actually provide SSL certificates (a common benefit of managed WordPress hosts).
 Flywheel offers Simple SSL, a free certificate powered by Let’s Encrypt, for every site.
 This guide to SSL will help you learn more.

 6. Find your favorite tools

 This tip is all about helping you have a more productive and efficient year when it comes to building sites for clients.
 One of the best ways to improve your workflow is to simplify the number of WordPress themes, plugins, add-ons, apps, extensions, etc. that you use.